-\Although not required, but HIGHLY RECOMMENDED, there is opportunity for hours to be obtained during semester and holiday breaks if the student chooses\
+^{}Although not required, but HIGHLY RECOMMENDED, there is opportunity for hours to be obtained during semester and holiday breaks if the student chooses

 Students are expected to obtain between 800 and 1300 clinical hours during the educational progression within the MSAT program.
 Students must complete at least 50% of the minimal clinical hour requirement per semester by mid-semester (based on what is logged on Atrack) to avoid a one (1) letter drop (i.e. B to C) in their final grade in the associated clinical education course.
-This is to avoid students from getting behind on their clinical hour requirement prior to the end of the semester continued clinical attendance is required, limited, but required.
+This is to avoid students from getting behind on their clinical hour requirement for the semester.
+Additionally, if a student completes the minimal hour requirement prior to the end of the semester continued clinical attendance is required, limited, but required.